Wander Franco Player Props: Rays vs. White Sox

 Wander Franco At The Plate

-- Franco has eight doubles, four home runs and six walks while batting .289.
+- Franco is hitting .288 with eight doubles, four home runs and eight walks.

-- He ranks 48th in batting average, 71st in on base percentage, and 21st in slugging among the qualifying hitters in MLB action.
+- Among qualified batters in MLB action, he ranks 47th in batting average, 58th in on-base percentage, and 28th in slugging.

-- Looking at the 19 games he has played this year, he's went deep in four of them (21.1%), and in 4.8% of his trips to the dish.
+- He has hit a home run in four games this season (20.0%), homering in 4.5% of his trips to the plate.

-- Franco has driven in a run in nine games this season (47.4%), including three games with more than one RBI (15.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Franco has an RBI in nine of 20 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once 10 times this year (52.6%), including one multi-run game.
+- In 10 of 20 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.